amathis726/self-steering-ue4-beta/readme.md

 ## An experiment in using Unreal 4 to generate datasets for image segmentation and self-steering predictions.

 I've been studying machine learning and deep learning for a few months now.
 Earlier this year I came across fast.ai.
 Their approach and philosophy intrigued me and I've enjoyed using their libraries of great Python tools.
 Lesson 3 of their online course deals with image semgentation and image regression.
 The lesson mentions how tedious it is to create training data for image segmentation, often requiring a human to create masks and labels for each datapoint by hand.
-I come from a video game art background and I've been making 3d digital environments for games for over 20 years, so I thought that I could use my previous experience to devise a method of generating a dataset using a game engine, specifically Unreal 4, then use the fast.ai libraries and Pytorch to train a neural network that would predict the image segmentation of a camera shot taken from a 3D environment in the game engine.
+I come from a video game art background and I've been making 3d digital environments for games for over 20 years, so I thought that I could use my previous experience to devise a method of generating a dataset using a game engine, specifically Unreal 4.
+With this dataset I could then use the fast.ai libraries and Pytorch to train a neural network that would predict the image segmentation of a camera shot taken from a 3D environment in the game engine.
 For further practice, I would then use those segmented images and steering data captured from the game engine as the training data for another neural network that would make steering predictions to keep a moving vehicle on a simple path.

 # Requirements